Ana Sánchez-Colberg: Career and Activities

 J[us]t 5 in collaboration with art curators CHEAPART.GR evolved between 2017 and 2018 across various contexts including the biennale Art-Athena International Arts Fair and Return to Athens Festival.
 The works were a series of site-responsive public interventions throughout the city of Athens.

 J[us]t 5 REDUX an immersive installation that 'collected' previous events into a single locality was presented within the Athens International Festival in June 2018.
 The work interweaved the collected narratives of the artist as she travelled through various cities- each city bringing her back to her relationship with Athens- raising questions about art, her collaborators, immigrant identity, the challenges and possibilities of life in the city in this precise historical moment.
 The artist created the participatory event as well as composed the audio soundscape/ score that the public used to follow the event.

 The project Micropolies: Invisible Cities (February – May 2019) consisted of a series of public participatory interventions in the cities of Byblos (Lebanon), San Juan (Puerto Rico), Miami (Florida USA), Stockholm (Sweden), Athens (Greece).
 The project dispensed with the presence of the artist, the general public was invited to gather and 'perform' invisible solos by following an audio score (created by the artist) and a task score delivered through mobile technologies.

 Sánchez-Colberg has worked with many international companies.
 She has produced four commissioned pieces for Ballet Concierto de Puerto Rico: Ojos Que No Ven (1992), which received the first prize in the Festival of Caribbean Choreographers and has been subsequently performed as part of Ballet Concierto's performances in New York's Lincoln Center and the Wuppertal Opera House, Sartorii (1994), Entre Huella y Pisada (1996), which received various awards from the Corporation for Music and Scenic Arts (NEA), and Tejiendo Memorias (1998).
 She produced a piece for the ballet of the Staatstheater Cottbus, es lasst sich nicht lesen.. with support from the British Council (Berlin).
 Strange Muse, produced in June 1997, was commissioned by the Institute of Culture of Puerto Rico in collaboration with musicians from the Puerto Rico Philharmonic Orchestra.
 In 1997 she premiered a work for Foreign Bodies Dance Company developed with support from East Midlands Arts.
 She has also choreographed Recollections (1999) for Andanza (Puerto Rico), and Cuerpos (no) Mienten (2012) a group dance for seven dancers with an original composition for three pianos for CoDA 21 (Puerto Rico).
 She was resident choreographer with Andanza, Contemporary Dance Company of Puerto Rico 2022-23 where she has choreographed Janus (2022), Tales of Mother Goose (2022), a collaboration with the Symphony Orchestra of Puerto Rico and Quincunx(2023).
 With Andanza, she directed and curated Festival Video [An]Danza International.
 She established Festival Videodanza de Puerto Rico, an initiative of Vision.AI.R-e.

-Since 2023, she is part of the Faculty of Dance at Banff Centre for Arts and Creativity where she mentors the Final Tuning Artistic Residency.
+From 2023-2025 she was part of the Faculty of Dance at Banff Centre for Arts and Creativity where she mentored the Final Tuning Artistic Residency.